-We will provide information annually to assist with budget setting - this exercise will be co-ordinated by the Finance Director to ensure realistic budgets are set for the goods and services we purchase.
+We will provide information annually to assist with budget setting - this exercise will be co-ordinated by the Director of Finance to ensure realistic budgets are set for the goods and services we purchase.

 We will produce an annual report setting out our achievements for the preceding financial year and our main aims and objectives for the following year.